ocaml/dune/doc/dune-files.rst

 While the main purpose of Dune cache is to speed up build times, it can also be used to check build reproducibility.
-It is possible to enable a probabilistic check in which Dune will re-execute randomly chosen build rules and compare their results with those stored in the cache.
-If the results differ, the rule is not reproducible and Dune will print out a corresponding warning.
+It is possible to enable a probabilistic check, in which Dune will re-execute randomly chosen build rules and compare their results with those stored in the cache.
+If the results differ, the rule is not reproducible, and Dune will print out a corresponding warning.

 .. code:: scheme